Transmissions

 replacement somewhat unique is the prime choice between remanufactured

-replacement versus rebuilding your transmission.
+replacement versus rebuilding your original transmission.
 Quite simply, a

 remanufactured replacement maybe someone else's prior headache where rebuilding

-means that they will rebuild your existing transmission (with a known history).
-Based on prior
+your original transmission means that they will rebuild a transmission with a known

 Of course there is always